 The boat for the day was waiting at Rajiv Gandhi water sports complex.
 The boat takes us two places, the North Bay and Ross Island.
 North bay is 30-minute travel from Port Blair.
 Water activities like snorkelling and scuba diving are available there.
 We can walk up to a lighthouse on the top of a hill.

 After Northbay, it was Ross island, a haunted island with the remains of colonial British township.

 Came back to Port Blair by evening, spent some time in Jogger’s park.

 Day 3, Havelock, the best in Andaman islands

 We had booked a ticket for cruise boat to Havelock.
 Started to Havelock 9.30 AM, 70 km from Port Blair, an island known for its pristine beaches and marine life.
 It took around 2 hrs 30 minutes to reach Havelock.

 After checking into our resort, went to Radhanagar beach, one of the best in Asia.
-Walked along the beach, over the wet sand while the sea breeze took “me” to far away places.
-I was lost in the magic of nature.

-The evenings are more picturesque here.
+The evenings are more picturesque here, especially sunsets.

 Day 4, Scuba Day